shiloh-byte/Social-Media-Feed-Clone/README.md

 # Social-Media-Feed-Clone
 Project that mimics the scrollable feed for social media.
-Using HTML, CSS, and vanilla JavaScript.
+Using HTML, CSS, API's, and vanilla JavaScript.

 The most difficult thing I encountered while making this project was trying to throttle the scroll event